 Molycorp is working to reopen a rare-earth mine in Mountain Pass, California, that closed in 2002 because Chinese exports caused global prices to plunge, according to Hitachi Metals.
 More recently, prices have risen and the U.S. Congress has been calling for an increase in domestic production.

 Hitachi Metals said it and other suppliers would be able to make up for any loss of available products if the rare-earth magnets from China are halted at the U.S. border.

 The case is In the Matter of Sintered Rare Earth Magnets, 337-855, U.S. International Trade Commission (Washington).

 Samsung Electronics Co.
-(005930) lost its bid to persuade a federal judge in California to lift a preliminary ban on U.S. sales of its Galaxy Tab 10.1 tablet computer imposed as part of a patent dispute with Apple Inc. (AAPL)
+(005930) lost its bid to persuade a federal judge in California to lift a preliminary ban on U.S. sales of its Galaxy Tab 10.1 tablet computer imposed as part of a patent dispute with Apple Inc. (AAPL:US)